-In 2004, more than a year before the NIH’s Institutional Clinical and Translational Science Award (CTSA) was announced, Robert J. Alpern, Dean and Ensign Professor of Medicine for the Yale School of Medicine, initiated a strategic planning process to evaluate and further the status of clinical and translational research at the Yale School of Medicine.
+In 2004, more than a year before the National Institute of Health (NIH) Clinical and Translational Science Award (CTSA) was announced, Robert J. Alpern, Dean and Ensign Professor of Medicine for the Yale School of Medicine, initiated a strategic planning process to evaluate and further the status of clinical and translational research at the Yale School of Medicine.
 Two major goals that emerged from the strategic planning process were to expand and centralize the training of the next generation of clinical and translational scientists and to provide a robust infrastructure that would promote innovative and collaborative research directed at improving patient care.

 This effort set the stage for a “transformed” clinical research structure at Yale in the form of the Yale Center for Clinical Investigation (YCCI).
-Launched in January 2006, YCCI was created specifically to support and facilitate clinical and translational research and training across the entire medical campus.
+Launched in 2005, YCCI was created specifically to support and facilitate clinical and translational research and training across the entire medical campus.
 The School of Medicine was the only academic medical center in New England among the 12 institutions across the nation that received CTSAs in 2006.
 The grants were inaugurated as part of the Roadmap for Medical Research, an ambitious effort to streamline translational research.
-Today there are 55 CTSA institutions that now form a national consortium.
-When fully implemented in 2012, the CTSA initiative is expected to provide $500 million annually to 60 centers.
+Today there are 62 CTSA hubs that now form a national consortium funded by the National Center for Advancing Translational Sciences (NCATS), a part of the NIH.

-Thanks to support from the CTSA, the School of Medicine, the University, and the Yale-New Haven Hospital, YCCI has developed into a home for clinical and translational research at Yale.
-By expanding existing programs, forging collaborations with other NIH-funded centers and establishing new initiatives, YCCI has made much progress in transforming clinical and translational research during the past four years.
-As a result of these efforts, almost $200 million per year of Yale’s NIH grant support is now directly connected to YCCI.
+Thanks to support from the CTSA, the School of Medicine, the University, and Yale-New Haven Hospital, YCCI has developed into an administrative home for the CTSA and a hub for clinical and translational research at Yale.
+By expanding existing programs, forging collaborations with other NIH-funded centers and establishing new initiatives, YCCI has made much progress in transforming clinical and translational research during the past 10 years.